 Papertrail isn’t itself SOC2 compliant, but our datacenter provider is.
 To review their report, please contact us and we’ll work with you.
 Including contact information and the reason for the request (for example, a requirement of a certification process) will speed things up.

 Because PCI compliance is based on what’s being logged and how it’s used, there’s no one answer to this question.
-Papertrail log intake and storage isn’t designed or implemented specifically to meet PCI standards, and we always recommend obscuring identifiable information before logging so that it’s not recoverable without access to another system.
+Papertrail log intake and storage isn’t designed or implemented specifically to meet PCI standards, but it can be a tool that makes it easier to meet the log-related portions of PCI DSS.
+For example, Papertrail’s archives can often be used to satisfy the log retention requirements, and since it’s a hosted service, it may also satisfy the untrusted third-party/log mutability requirements.
+For both general security and enhancing compliance, we always recommend obscuring identifiable information before logging so that it’s not recoverable without access to another system.

 Papertrail was designed for functionality and security, but not for compliance with a specific regulation.
 There’s some overlap between “security” and HIPAA’s requirements, but not complete overlap.
 Since Papertrail has no way to determine what data is or isn’t PII, we’d have to treat all log data differently, including adding encryption at rest, which we haven’t yet found a good solution for.